cloudspeak/pulumi_amplify_poc/README.md

+# Pulumi Amplify Proof-of-concept

 * Do not call `amplify push`
 * When schema changes call `amplify api gql-compile`
+* `amplify codegen`
 * Still creates amplify app and deployment bucket
 * Different DB backend?
+* Presumably only need to support cognito auth

+## Updating the Schema

+If the schema changes you must run the following commands:

+* `amplify codegen` to rebuild the client helper classes
+* `amplify api gql-compile` to rebuild the backend schema and resolvers
+* `pulumi up` to push the new backend configuration to AppSync

+## To set this up:

+amplify init
+Include cognito
+amplify add api
+amplify codegen add

+# React frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts